Blog Layout

 What specialists were on call?
 How was access to imaging etc?

-There are no specialties on site at Macksville, apart from admission - you call an on-call admitting doctor.
-If you need any other specialties, like surgery, orthopaedics, O&G, ENT etc, you need to call Coffs Harbour.
+There are no specialities on site at Macksville, apart from admission - you call an on-call admitting doctor.
+If you need any other specialities, like surgery, orthopaedics, O&G, ENT etc, you need to call Coffs Harbour.
 There are usually 2-3 transfers to Coffs Harbour per shift.
+There is X-Ray on site, during business hours, but on call 24/7.
+If you need urgent CT or ultra, the patient will need to go to Coffs.

 On average, how many presentations were there to the ED each day?
 How many were you dealing with?